|-||Visits of importance|

 German investments in Estonian businesses

 German interest in investing in Estonia has grown remarkably after Estonia’s accession to the European Union.
-As of 31.12.2017, German direct investments in Estonia totalled 340,1 million EUR, which makes Germany the 13th biggest foreign investor in Estonia (1,8% of all FDI).
-Most of the investments were in finance and insurance, real estate, and wholesale and retail trade.
+As of 31.12.2018, German direct investments in Estonia totalled 501 million EUR, which makes Germany the 10th biggest foreign investor in Estonia (2,4% of all FDI).
+Most of the investments were in transport and warehousing (17%), wholesale and retail trade (15%), real estate (15%), and the manufacturing industry (13%).

-As of 31.12.2017, Estonian investments made in Germany totalled 50,1 million EUR, making up 0,8% of all Estonian investments abroad.
-Estonians mostly invested in German real estate, the manufacturing industry, construction and wholesale and retail trade.
+As of 31.12.2018, Estonian investments made in Germany totalled 53 million EUR, making up 0,8% of all Estonian investments abroad.
+Estonians mostly invested in German real estate and the manufacturing industry.

 The positive development of economic relations are supported by economic representations in both Estonia and Germany.
 Enterprise Estonia has a representation in Hamburg and a representative in Nuremberg, whose task it is to intermediate contacts between Estonian entrepreneurs, German entrepreneurs, and economic organisations.
 The Baltic-German Chamber of Commerce belongs to the world-wide network of German Chambers of Commerce and advises German and Estonian companies in operating in Estonia and in Germany.
 Every year, the Chamber of Commerce brings several German companies to visits in Estonia.
 The Chamber of Commerce also represents the most important German fairs (Hannover, Berlin, Munich, Stuttgart) in Estonia.

 Over the years, Germany has become one of Estonia’s main partners for tourism.
 Estonia is an appealing destination for Germans for both short and long trips.
-The total number of German visits to Estonia was 8% higher in 2017 than in 2016 - 447 000.
+The total number of German visits to Estonia in 2018 was around 477,000, while the average length of visits was 5.4 days.
 Compared to other Western European tourists, German visitors prefer to travel around the country and go on history, nature and culture tours.
 In addition to Tallinn, popular destinations among German tourists are Tartu county, West Viru county, Pärnu county and Saare county.
 Another popular way of travelling is on cruise ships that visit the capitals around the Baltic Sea, including Tallinn.

 Estonians are also becoming more interested in visiting Germany.
-Since 2012 there have been at least 200 000 annuals visits to Germany and in 2017 the number of visits reached 246 000.
+Since 2012 there have been at least 200 000 annuals visits to Germany and in 2018 the number of visits reached around 231 000.
+Estonians spent on average 3.3 days in the country.

 Cooperation with Germany usually takes places via direct contact between educational and scientific organisations and is based on bilateral agreements.
 Germany is one of the most popular destinations for exchange students and teachers participating in the mobility program.